yquake2/yquake2/doc/040_cvarlist.md

   for people who hold the controller upright, or use a device with the controller attached to the screen, e.g. Steam Deck.

+* **gyro_tightening**: Threshold of rotation in degrees per second, where gyro inputs below it will be dampened.
+Meant to counter a noisy gyro and involuntary hand movements.
+Default `3.5`.

 * **gyro_calibration_(x/y/z)**: Offset values on each axis of the gyro which helps it reach true "zero movement", complete stillness.
 These values are wrong if you see your in-game view "drift" when leaving